thewca/wca-regulations/wca-regulations-2012.md

     - 9b3a) Competition formats for these events are: "Best of X" (where X is 1, 2, or 3).
 - 9f) The results of a round are measured as follows:
   - 9f1) All timed results under 10 minutes are measured and rounded down to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
   - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
-[NOTE: NOTE: In the example, units are needed! x.4s, x+1s, etc.]
   - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
   - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
   - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
 The best result of these attempts counts for the competitor's ranking in the round.